Entrepreneur Shares Success Secrets

 Darin happened to know the commercial jingle and hired Curb for $100 a month to write songs for his company.

-Curb told audiences at Brevard Community College today that he has never forgotton Darin's kindness and has tried to offer similar help to others during his almost five decades as an award-winning songwriter, producer, record company owner, racing team owner and politician.
+Curb told audiences at Brevard Community College today that he has never forgotten Darin's kindness and has tried to offer similar help to others during his almost five decades as an award-winning songwriter, producer, record company owner, racing team owner and politician.

 Curb spoke on both the Cocoa and Melbourne campuses as this spring's featured Simpkins Entrepreneurial Lecture Series speaker, sharing memories and lessons learned during a fireside chat-style interview conducted by local entrepreneur Jean Newell, who asked what advice he'd give a younger version of himself if he could go back in time.